John Street Theatre: Final years and closure

 John Hodgkinson, an English actor newly arrived in New York, joined the American Company in 1792.
 He soon became extremely popular with the public, alienating the theatre's managers and current stars, John Henry and Lewis Hallam Jr, leading to acrimonious arguments.
 Henry eventually resigned from the company in 1794 and Hallam left three years later, leaving Hodgkinson and William Dunlap as the theatre's managers.

 The theatre building itself was growing shabby and was no longer considered prestigious enough for a city of New York's growing importance.
 In 1795, plans had been made to build a new theatre, Park Theatre, on Park Row, Manhattan.
 Hallam and Hodgkinson had, despite their differences, jointly acquired the lease of it, with the intention of the new theatre becoming the new home of the American Company.
 Construction was slow, but it eventually opened on January 29, 1798.
 The American Company transferred there, and remained at Park Theatre, under Dunlap's direction, Hodgkinson having himself resigned shortly after Hallam, until 1805.

 Meanwhile, the John Street Theatre was rented to Sollee's theatrical company, from Boston, for the autumn 1797 season.
 Sollee's cast included Eliza Arnold, mother of Edgar Allan Poe, and Elizabeth Whitlock, sister of Sarah Siddons.
 Afterwards, the American Company gave a last brief winter 1797/98 season at the theatre before moving to Park Theatre.

 The John Street Theatre was used for the last time on January 13, 1798, after which Hallam sold it for £115 to the neighbouring grain and hay store, which briefly used the building for an extension of its business.

 It was demolished in late 1798.
-The Downtown New York branch of Brasserie Les Halles now occupies part of the site.
+The Downtown New York branch of Brasserie Les Halles occupied part of the site (and is now known as Chez Francis).